ashlux/cucumberjs-step-usages/README.md

 ## Installation

-> This is intented to work with [cucumber-js version 1.x only](https://github.com/cucumber/cucumber-js/tree/1.x).
+> This is intended to work with [cucumber-js version 1.x only](https://github.com/cucumber/cucumber-js/tree/1.x).

 First, install the module as a dev dependency: